Bio

 Amanda C. Sweet received a BFA in Painting from Rhode Island School of Design (RISD) in 2007 and an MFA in Painting + Drawing from the University of Washington in 2015.
 Prior to her graduation from RISD, Amanda studied Visual Arts at the South Carolina Governor’s School for the Arts and Humanities, 3D design and drawing at Winthrop University, and printmaking at the Pont Aven School of Contemporary Art in Brittany, France, with founder Caroline Boyle-Turner.
 She has lived and worked in Providence, RI, Brooklyn, NY, Asheville, NC, and Seattle, WA.

 Amanda has exhibited in New York, North Carolina, Oregon, Rhode Island, South Carolina, Texas, Washington, Wisconsin, France, and Singapore.
+She is represented by ryan james fine arts in Kirkland, WA.
 She works as a professional studio artist and a graphic designer and project assistant at a women-owned environmental consulting firm in Seattle.
-She is represented by ryan james fine arts in Kirkland, WA.

 In the numerous layers of paint—fundamental to the gradual process through which her striking, abstract works arrive—Amanda C. Sweet sees the local Northwest currents in twilight hues, swirling and building on the canvas.
 Each uniquely controlled application of sprayed water-based paint encourages surprise forms and suggestive new depths to come into view, as the artist waits to capture the elements in perfect balance.